cdelgehier/oio-docs/doc/source/admin-guide/configuration_namespace.rst

 zookeeper
 ---------

-Tells all the sqlitrepo-based service to connection string to be used to connect the Zookeeper cluster.
-Are concerned the meta0, meta1, meta2 and sqlx services.
+The ZooKeeper cluster connection string to use for all sqliterepo-based services.
+Applies to meta0, meta1, meta2 and sqlx services.

 .. code-block:: text